modelica/ModelicaSpecification/RationaleMCP/0036/README.md

 Real x=measurement(xs);

-This special operator, measurement, is only legal in a "Clocked Discretized Continuous-Time Partition" and only in this way and means that 'x' is first seen as a state, but after index reduction x is no longer a state and x=xs replaces the integration of der(x).
+This special operator, measurement, is only legal in a "Clocked Discretized Continuous-Time Partition" and only in this way and its meaning is discussed in the semantics part.

 The name of the operator can be discussed.
 The prototype re-used "reinit" to avoid introducing new reserved words.